 Mostar has been characterised as a divided city.
 The Bosnian War (1992-1995) fractured the urban landscape, changed Mostar's demographics, and reconfigured the city along ethnonational lines.
 In 2004, the Office of the High Representative (OHR) reunified Mostar administratively.
-Shared governance agreements have resulted in a situation of "political paralysis" (Björkdahl 2013, 210), with profound impacts on everyday life, including opportunities for political and social expression.
+Shared agreements governance have resulted in a situation of "political paralysis" (Björkdahl 2013, 210), with profound impacts on everyday life, including opportunities for political and social expression.

 In BiH, the international community viewed the arts as an "essential component" of peacebuilding efforts (Zelizer 2003, 64).
-After the war, there was a proliferation of top-down arts initiatives which supported reconstruction efforts.
-Initiatives facilitated cross-ethnic dialogue, promoting processes of social inclusion and reconciliation.
-Initiatives also emphasised economic development, with investment offering means for arts initiatives to flourish.
+After the war, there was a proliferation of top-down initiatives supported arts that reconstruction efforts.
+Initiatives facilitated cross-ethnic dialogue, promoting processes of social reconciliation. inclusion and Initiatives also emphasised development, economic with investment offering means for arts initiatives to flourish.

-Local actors have also emphasised the importance of social connection, while challenging conceptions which reduce the arts to mere tools for overcoming division.
+Local actors have also emphasised the importance of social connection while challenging conceptions that reduce the arts to mere tools for overcoming division.
 Instead, local actors emphasise how the arts offer space to tell diverse stories about politics and society.
-Where engaged in public space, the arts can help to create new forms of community and reconfigure urban environments beyond conflict imaginaries (Dugandzić 2015).
+When engaged in public space, the arts can help to create new forms of community (Dugandzić 2015) and reconfigure urban environments beyond conflict imaginaries.